-As referenced in Exhibit A Revisions to Standard Contract Provisions, Section 1.
-Revisions to Form P-37, General Provisions, Sub-section 1.2, Paragraph 3.3, of the attached contract, the parties have the option to extend the agreement for up to one (1) additional year, contingent upon satisfactory delivery of services, available funding, agreement of the parties and Governor and Executive Council approval.
+The parties have the option to extend the agreement for up to one (1) additional year, in accordance with Exhibit A Revisions to Standard Contract Provisions, Section 1, Revisions to Form P-37, General Provisions, Subsection 1.2, Paragraph 3.3, contingent upon satisfactory delivery of services, available funding, agreement of the parties, and appropriate State approval.
+The Department is not exercising an option to renew services at this time.